learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 myNote = "Get cookies"
 ```

 When we change the value of a variable, _we do not use `var` again_.
-We simply use the `=` to give the variable a new value.
+We simply reassign myNote, using the `=` to give the variable a new value.

 <p class='util--hide'>View <a href='https://learn.co/lessons/javascript-intro-to-variable-assignment-and-declaration'>JavaScript Variable Assignment and Declaration</a> on Learn.co and start learning to code for free.</p>